-How drugs wars in Ireland led to the murder and dismemberment of a teenage boy
+How drug wars in Ireland led to the murder and dismemberment of a teenage boy

 The murder paints a dark picture of Ireland's changing underworld, which is increasingly recruiting boys and young men to carry out acts of violence, often to enforce debt payments as the country's addiction to drugs like cocaine grows.
 Years of austerity have left Drogheda without adequate social services and opportunities to keep young people off the streets, residents there say.

-Irish politicians have descended on Drogheda in the weeks leading up to Saturday's general election, amid growing concerns
+Irish politicians have descended on Drogheda in the weeks leading up to Saturday's general election, amid growing concerns over crime and